Treatments and drugsBy Mayo Clinic Staff

-Poison ivy treatments are usually limited to self-care methods, and the rash typically goes away on its own within two or three weeks.
+Poison ivy treatments are usually limited to self-care methods.
+And the rash typically goes away on its own in two to three weeks.

-If the rash is widespread or results in a large number of blisters, your doctor may prescribe an oral corticosteroid, such as prednisone, for poison ivy treatment.
-If a bacterial infection has developed at the rash site, your doctor will likely give you a prescription for an oral antibiotic.
+If the rash is widespread or results in a large number of blisters, your doctor may prescribe an oral corticosteroid, such as prednisone.
+If a bacterial infection has developed at the rash site, your doctor may give you a prescription for an oral antibiotic.

 Aug.
 11, 2015

 - AskMayoExpert.
 Contact dermatitis.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.

 - Bolognia JL, et al., eds.
 Irritant and allergic contact dermatitis, occupational dermatoses and dermatoses due to plants.
 In: Dermatology Essentials.
 Philadelphia, Pa.: Elsevier; 2014. http://www.clinicalkey.com.
 Accessed June 15, 2015.

 - Wolff K, et al. Contact dermatitis.
 In: Fitzpatrick's Color Atlas and Synopsis of Clinical Dermatology.
 7th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2013. http://www.accessmedicine.com.
 Accessed June 15, 2015.